MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 30: styleguide of blockquotes

 task 31: add the address to the footer and authors names in the news articles

+task 32: styleguide of the differents type of typography